Stan and Tom Wick Poetry Prize

 - Submissions must consist of 50 to 70 pages of poetry, with no more than one poem included on a page.

 - The poet's name or identifying information is not to appear on the manuscript.
 Include just one title page with the title only.
 List all other contact information in the "cover letter" box of the submissions manager.
 Entries are judged anonymously.
 If any identifying information is found in the manuscript, including publication information or identifying dedications or notes, the manuscript will be disqualified.

-- Do not include an acknowledgements page.
-If an acknowledgements page is included in the manuscript, the manuscript will be disqualified.
+- Do not include an acknowledgments page.
+If an acknowledgments page is included in the manuscript, the manuscript will be disqualified.

 - The manuscript may be submitted simultaneously to other publishers, but the poet must notify the Wick Poetry Center immediately if the manuscript is accepted for publication elsewhere.

 - Manuscripts must be postmarked between February 1, 2022, and May 1, 2024.

 - A winner will be announced in late summer, 2020.